pertaining to Chasons Hybrid Crossover Mouthpieces

 At the present time Chasons Music is the only company which sells Crossover Mouthpieces for instrument doublers.
 "It may help to preserve your embouchure, but will it be a trumpet sound?"
 The answer is: "Yes, it sounds just like a trumpet."
 The trumpet, cornet and flugelhorn backbores all sound great!
 The horn backbore, however, does lack that complete full rich French Horn tone.
 The Horn backbore is for sale primarily for the band/orchestra director as a tool for band/orchestra room horn technique demonstrations.

 I recently purchased your acoustic personal monitor for trombone and have been pleased with it.
 While on your web site I noticed the Hybrid Crossover Mouthpiece.
 I am interested, but cannot afford to squander $155 if it turns out to be something that doesn’t work well for me.
 Is it possible to try one out?

 Thanks for your interest in our products (and your APM purchase).
 We don't have a loan program for trying out our Hybrid Crossover Mouthpiece.
 We do give a full money back guarantee.
-Just mail your mouthpiece back to us and we credit your PayPal account.
+Just mail your mouthpiece back to us within 60 days, and we credit your PayPal account.
 We did have a return which came back in very rough condition and we couldn't give a refund.
-That happened just once in five years.
-If you just take care of your Hybrid Mouthpiece and decide it doesn't work for your purposes you will have no problem getting a full purchase price refund.
+That happened just once.
+If you take care of your Hybrid Mouthpiece and decide it doesn't work for your purposes you will have no problem getting a full purchase price refund.

 Take care and thanks for writing. -Chasons